jameshosken/itpcamp2017/p5-on-the-phone/sdk-installation/readme.md

   2. Android SDK build-tools version 19.1.0 or higher
   3. Android Support Repository

-For more detailed information about preparing the android environment see [Android Requirements](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#requirements-and-support).
+For more detailed information about preparing the android environment see Cordova's [Android Requirements](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html#requirements-and-support).
 Focus on **"Installing the Requirements"** section if you are having problems.

 ----
 ## IOS